Contributors from members of the Copper team

-But rather than a clean, professional-looking link, you’re given a long string of random numbers, letters, and symbols:
+But instead of a clean, professional-looking link, you’re given a long string of random numbers, letters and symbols:

-Not only is it ugly, but it can also look sloppy––something that might be okay when sending your spouse the latest viral cat video, but not something you want to risk when you’re sending a message to a business partner or customer.
+Not only is it ugly, but it can also look sloppy — something that might be okay when sending your spouse the latest viral cat video, but not a good look when you’re sending a message to a business partner or customer.

 Luckily, Gmail makes it easy to hyperlink to text or images within your messages and email signature.
 A hyperlink allows you to hide the full URL behind the text or image of your choosing, making links seem cleaner and more organized: